masolimano/maneage/README.md

 This file will continue with a discussion of why Make was chosen as the high-level language/framework for this research reproduction pipeline and how to master Make easily (and freely).
-The general architecture of the pipeline is then discussed to help navigating the files and their contents.
-We continue with a checklist of steps that are necessary to start customizing this pipeline for your particular research.
-The main body finishes with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
+The general architecture of the pipeline is then discussed to help you navigate the files and their contents and build your project into it easily.
+This file continues with a checklist of steps that are necessary to start customizing this pipeline for your particular research.
+Finally, we conclude with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
 As discussed above, in the appendix, a short introduction on the necessity of reproducible science is given.

 Please don't forget to share your thoughts, suggestions and criticisms on this pipeline.
 Maintaining and designing this pipeline is itself a separate